 15 – Pre-rendering

 The final technical element on our list is pre-rendering.
-This is when some of your content is pre-rendered on a user’s device, which is often the case with elements such as Ajax or TypeScript-based web applications like Angular.
+This is when some of your content is pre-rendered on a user's device, often with elements such as Ajax or TypeScript-based web applications like Angular.

-It would be best if you managed this with a pre-rendering service that ensures pages are fully loaded to search engines error-free.
+It would be best to manage this with a pre-rendering service that ensures pages are fully loaded to search engines error-free.
 One issue that pre-rendering can cause is unwanted symbols (#!) appearing in URLs.

-A certain level of expertise is required to perform some of the actions on this list; however, a relative novice can also take care of many of them.
+A certain level of expertise is required to perform some of the actions on this list; however, a relative novice can also care for many of them.

 The core of technical SEO is to make your website easy to crawl for search engine bots so they can index it successfully.
 Clearly outlining the content and purpose of each page is similarly essential.

-Furthermore, your website should load as quickly as possible and be free of any server errors that could impact performance.
-Fortunately, a range of online tools can identify these issues so your technical team can fix them.
+Furthermore, your website should load as quickly as possible and be free of server errors that could impact performance.
+Fortunately, various online tools can identify these issues so your technical team can fix them.

 If you are not implementing technical SEO aspects on your website, you will likely fall behind your competitors from a ranking perspective and sales conversions.